-I’ve spent 15 years helping companies create and deliver better digital products, first as a developer, then a designer.
+I’ve spent 15 years helping companies design and build better digital products, as both a designer and developer.

 In addition to design skills, my expertise ranges from research to building and usability testing prototypes, to accessibility reviews, to UI design and development and creating design documentation for engineering teams.